 Best Porch Swing Reviews & Guide

 Are you looking for a new outdoor hanging chair for your porch?
 Porch swings are widely popular for their exquisite designs and vivid variants and could be a perfect option.
-An old-fashioned patio swing is wooden and wide enough to comfortably seat about three adults, with an armrest at each end.
+Per www.hanging-chairs.net, an old-fashioned patio swing is wooden and wide enough to comfortably seat about three adults, with an armrest at each end.
 Originally they hung from the ceilings of covered porches.
 Therefore, they are also called porch swings.

 Whether you are looking for classic wooden swings or the canopy ones – here is an overview of different types of patio swings and swing accessories and everything that you wanted to know about them.
 If you are looking for some other fun outdoor gear, check out our best hammocks, best hammock with stand or best hammock chairs!

 |Rank||Model||Weight Limit (lbs)||Our Rating||Price|

 |2||Jack Post CG-05Z Country Garden Swing Seat||500||$$$|

 |5||Jack Post Jennings Traditional 4-Foot Swing Seat||400||$$|

 |6||Abba Patio 2-Person Outdoor Porch Swing||400||$$$$|